enweg/BayesFlux.jl/docs/src/introduction/linear-regression.md

 acceptance rate, which can be used to tune the stepsize using Dual Averaging (see [`DualAveragingStepSize`](@ref) details).
 Similarly, both also make use of mass matrices, which can also be tuned (see [`MassAdapter`](@ref)).

-BFlux implements both stepsize adapters and mass adapters but to this point does not implement a smart way of combining them (this will come in the future).
+BayesFlux implements both stepsize adapters and mass adapters but to this point does not implement a smart way of combining them (this will come in the future).
 In my experience, naively combining them often only helps in more complex models and thus we will only use a stepsize adapter here.